Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Introduction

+Another critical issue on massive data analysis is data localization requirements.
+Due to security or privacy concerns, {\it data localization} or {\it data residency} law prohibits health records, personal data, payment system data, etc, from being transferred freely (\citeauthor{bowman2017}, 2017; \citeauthor{fefer2020}, 2020).
+Technology companies, such as Microsoft, also use data storage locale controls in their cloud services (\citeauthor{vogel2014}, 2014).
+The Irish Data Protection Commission sent Facebook a preliminary order to suspend moving data from its European users to the United States (\citeauthor{schechner2020}, 2020).
+Under such kind of circumstances, the partition of data is predetermined and raw data exchange between nodes is prohibited.
+We call such kind of data partition a {\it natural partition}.

+In the computer science literature, algorithms of the CoCoA family have been developed for optimization problems with distributed dataset and a central server (see \cite{smith2018cocoa} for a good review), which combine local solvers for subproblems in an efficient manner. \cite{he2018} further extended CoCoA to the COLA algorithm for decentralized environment, that is, distributed computing without a central coordinator.

-In this paper, we propose a different strategy for big data analysis, named the {\it representative approach}.
-When a massive data is provided in blocks, naturally or partitioned by a data binning procedure, we construct a representative data point for each block of the data, and then run regression analysis on the representative data points.
+To avoid intensive data communications between nodes and even avoid any raw data transfer, we propose a different data analysis strategy for distributed massive dataset with data localization requirements, named the {\it representative approach}.
+When a massive data is provided in data blocks, either naturally or partitioned by a data binning procedure, we construct a representative data point for each data block using only the data within the block and initial parameter values, and then run regression analysis on the representative data points.
+The constructed representatives are typically artificial ones which may not belong to the original dataset.
+The collection of representative data points may be used for further analysis and inference.
+Compared with the original data, its data volume is significantly reduced.

+The representative approach provides an ideal solution for the analysis of naturally partitioned massive data.
+By exchanging only the estimated parameters and the representative data points among parallel computing computers, the representative approach can work well even with slow-speed or restricted network connection.
+It fulfills user privacy or security requirements since analysts perform regression analysis on the representatives without direct access to the raw data.

 The representative approach is inspired by the data binning technique in the computer science literature.
 By discretizing continuous variables into categorical variables (see, for example, \cite{kot2006}), a data binning procedure partitions a continuous feature space into blocks labeled by so-called smoothing values.
-It focuses on how to partition data into blocks or bins, while the smoothing values are typically chosen from class labels, boundary points, center, mean, or median of the data blocks.
-A data binning procedure is often used for data pre-processing, whose performance is not guaranteed, especially for nonlinear regression models.
+It focuses on how to partition data into blocks or bins, while the smoothing values are typically chosen from class labels, boundary points, centers, means, or medians of the data blocks.
+A data binning procedure is often used for data pre-processing, whose performance is not guaranteed, especially for nonlinear models.